chrisrobles/chrisrobles/README.md

 Hello, World!
 My name is Christian Robles and I've been programming since 8th grade back in 2013.

-In 8th grade, I was in an engineering class where we all had to build one continuous assembly line.
+In 8th grade, I was in an engineering class where we all had to build one continuous assembly line for transporting a wooden block.
 The class got split into groups for a part of the assembly line and in my group I was responsible for the programming.
 I used a language similar to Robot-C and I liked how the code just worked.
 It does exactly what you ask it to.
 Plus doing an entire semester worth of work in 4 lines of code was pretty cool too...

 After middle school, I went to a magnet high school with a Computer Science program.
 I graduated in 2017 and a couple days after the ceremony I started working as full-stack web developer.
 Also after high school, I earned a Bachelors in Computer Science from UNLV.